By Molly J. Anderson-Childers | Updated June 10, 2018

 Q: What path led you to create this fabulous career?
 How did you make the leap from day job to dream job?

 A: After working as a reporter, I decided to try to use my degree and wound up working for an environmental firm.
 I was writing their reports.
 I gained great technical- and business-writing skills there but knew my heart wasn't in science.
 I took a part-time job as a copy editor at another newspaper and built my own business on the side.
 It took about a year before I was busy enough to go out on my own.
 I still have many steady jobs that give me that foundation it's way too scary to just rely on one-time jobs!

 A: Creatively Self-Employed: How Writers and Artists Deal with Career Ups and Downs shares stories from real-life creative souls who are dealing with putting their work out there, marketing themselves, rejection, loneliness and trying to build thriving businesses.

 It's not a how-to book; rather, it uses examples and anecdotes as a form of support to help creative people press on with their endeavors.
 The goal is for readers to see they are not alone in these trials that are completely unique to the creatively self-employed.

-Q: Please discuss some of the challenges you faced while writing and publishing this book.
+Q: Discuss some of the challenges you faced while writing and publishing this book.